 Dr. Showalter received her Bachelor of Science from the University of Virginia.
 She attended medical school at Georgetown University where she graduated cum laude.
 She completed residency training in internal medicine at Northwestern University and her rheumatology fellowship training at HSS.
 Additionally, she received her master's degree in clinical and translational research from Weill Cornell Medicine.

 Currently, she conducts clinical and translational research in systemic sclerosis, with a focus on testing novel therapeutics, improving trial outcome measurement tools, and determining predictive patient factors that may assist with personalized disease management.
-She has received funding and recognition for her research including the Rheumatology Research Foundation Resident Research Preceptorship Award and the Scleroderma Clinical Trials Consortium Young Investigator Award.
+She has received funding and recognition for her research including the Rheumatology Research Foundation Resident Research Preceptorship Award and the Scleroderma Clinical Trials Consortium Young Investigator Award, and the Scleroderma Foundation New Investigator Grant.

 Assistant Attending Physician, Hospital for Special Surgery